kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 ## Conclusion

-Overall, ResNet18 with multi classifier head and SGD optimizer on TPU (Model ID 16) stands out as the most effective configuration in terms of achieving high accuracy with reasonable training and inference times of 6.23 minutes and 7.97 seconds .
+Overall, ResNet18/multi-layer/SGD on TPU (Model ID 16) stood out as it led to the best performance based on the evaluation metrics with reasonable training and inference times of 6.23 minutes and 7.97 seconds.

 This systematic evaluation provided valuable insights into how architectural decisions, optimizer choice, and hardware can impact model effectiveness.
 The best combination identified here demonstrates an optimized configuration for highly accurate gel image classification.